yanaP73/Project2/README.md

 #### CSS
  - No errors found.

-#### Javacript
+#### Javascript

  - 'document' was used before it was defined. (document.getElementById("mp3_src").src = "bckgmusic.mp3";)<br>
  Solution: Included /*global document: false */ at the beginning of the code.

  - Use the function form of "use strict".<br>
- Solution: Included the statement "use strict"; at the first statement in each function.
+ Solution: Included the statement "use strict"; in the first statement of each function.

  - Unexpected 'let'. (for (let i = 1; i <= 3; i++)) <br>
   Solution: None